Jesse-Sharp/Sharp2021/README.md

 This subfolder contains 5 scripts/functions for implementation:
 - AML_FixedStateBothEnds.m - this script can be run directly to solve the AML fixed endpoint control problem using the adapted FBSM without acceleration
-- AML_FixedStateBothEnds_Aitken.m - this function can be called with inputs 'tol', 'MaxFevals' and 'm' as described above, to solve the AML fixed endpoint control problem using the adapted FBSM with the parital Aitken method
+- AML_FixedStateBothEnds_Aitken.m - this function can be called with inputs 'tol', 'MaxFevals' and 'm' as described above, to solve the AML fixed endpoint control problem using the adapted FBSM with the parital Aitken method.
+Example function call: [Sol,Fevals] = AML_FixedStateBothEnds_Aitken(1e-10,1000,5);
-- AML_FixedStateBothEnds_Steffensen.m - this function can be called with inputs 'tol', 'MaxFevals' and 'm' as described above, to solve the AML fixed endpoint control problem using the adapted FBSM with the parital Steffensen method
+- AML_FixedStateBothEnds_Steffensen.m - this function can be called with inputs 'tol', 'MaxFevals' and 'm' as described above, to solve the AML fixed endpoint control problem using the adapted FBSM with the parital Steffensen method.
+Example function call: [Sol,Fevals] = AML_FixedStateBothEnds_Steffensen(1e-10,1000,5);
-- AML_FixedStateBothEnds_Wegstein.m - this function can be called with inputs 'tol', 'MaxFevals', 'nth', 'bounding', 'lower' and 'upper' as described above, to solve the AML fixed endpoint control problem using the adapted FBSM with Wegstein's method
+- AML_FixedStateBothEnds_Wegstein.m - this function can be called with inputs 'tol', 'MaxFevals', 'nth', 'bounding', 'lower' and 'upper' as described above, to solve the AML fixed endpoint control problem using the adapted FBSM with Wegstein's method.
+Example function call: [Sol,Fevals] = AML_FixedStateBothEnds_Anderson(1e-10,1000,6,1e10);
-- AML_FixedStateBothEnds_Anderson.m - this function can be called with inputs 'tol', 'MaxFevals', 'M' and 'Droptol' as described above, to solve the AML fixed endpoint control problem using the adapted FBSM with Anderson Acceleration
+- AML_FixedStateBothEnds_Anderson.m - this function can be called with inputs 'tol', 'MaxFevals', 'M' and 'Droptol' as described above, to solve the AML fixed endpoint control problem using the adapted FBSM with Anderson Acceleration.
+Example function call: [Sol,Fevals] = AML_FixedStateBothEnds_Anderson(1e-10,1000,6,1e10);

 The above scripts are dependent on the following (all contained within the AML_fixedfinalstate folder):
 - Control.m - function for the control